About Melanie Phillips – Pet Portrait Artist

 - Hand drawn using the finest quality graphite pencils

-- Created on Italian handmade paper
+- Created on Arches watercolour paper

 - Built up gradually in layers for depth and texture